alissn/laravelmodules.com/resources/docs/v8/installation-and-setup.md

 ## Autoloading

 By default the module classes are not loaded automatically.
 You can autoload your modules using `psr-4`.
-For example :
+By adding a Modules path `"Modules\\": "Modules/",` For example :

 ```json
 {